GlobalHive/vuejs-tour/docs/guide/what-is-vuejs-tour.md

 ---
 # What is VueJS Tour

 `VueJS Tour` is a component for creating guided tours.
-It's written in Vue 3 composition api and uses the latest version of [PopperJS](https://popper.js.org/)
+It's written in Vue 3 and uses the latest version of [PopperJS](https://popper.js.org/)

 ## Features